Aphrahat (hermit): Life

 It is not certain when the meeting of Anthemius and Aphrahat took place.
-The authors of the "PLRE", in associating the diplomat with the namesake Praetorian prefect of the East and consul, have dated the event to 383, when Anthemius was returning from an embassy to Persia sent by the emperor Theodosius alongside another official, the barbarian Stilicho.
-The "Encyclopædia Iranica", on the other hand, makes no mention of this diplomat being the Theodosius' officer and dates the episode between 375 and 378, when negotiations were in progress to end the ongoing war between Emperor Valens and Shapur II.
+The authors of the PLRE, in associating the diplomat with the namesake Praetorian prefect of the East and consul, have dated the event to 383, when Anthemius was returning from an embassy to Persia sent by the emperor Theodosius alongside another official, the barbarian Stilicho.
+The Encyclopædia Iranica, on the other hand, makes no mention of this diplomat being the Theodosius' officer and dates the episode between 375 and 378, when negotiations were in progress to end the ongoing war between Emperor Valens and Shapur II.
 The editors of "Butler's Lives of the Saints" agree with PLRE on the association of the characters, but do not give a dating.

-During the reign of Valens, who was an Arian (not to be confused with the racialist ideology of Aryanism), there was great persecution of those who followed the Nicene creed.
-In the 370's, when the emperor settled with his army in Antioch for his war against the Persians, the patriarch Meletius was banished and the Arians carried out a severe persecution of the orthodox.
+During the reign of Valens, who was an Arian, there was great persecution of those who followed the Nicene Creed.
+In the 370s, when the emperor settled with his army in Antioch for his war against the Persians, the patriarch Meletius was banished and the Arians carried out a severe persecution of the orthodox.
 Due to the disturbances caused by the imperial actions, Aphrahat headed to Antioch, where he assisted Flavian and Diodorus who had been entrusted with the government of the Catholics during Meletius' exile.
 Because he had a great reputation stemming from his holiness and miracles, his actions and words carried weight.

 Due to the capture of the local churches by the Arians, the Orthodox were forced to hold their services beside the Orontes River or in the large open space outside the city in which military exercises were held.
 On one day, hurrying along the road leading to the training camp, Aphrahat was stopped on orders by Valens, who was standing on the portico of his palace.
 The emperor asked him where he was going, and Aphrahat reportedly replied, "to pray for the world and the emperor".
 The monarch then questioned him why, being dressed as a monk, he was wandering away from his cell.

 To this, Aphrahat answered with a parable: "If I were a damsel withdrawn from my father's house, and I saw it on fire, would you advise me to sit back and let it burn?
 It is not I who should be blamed, but you who lit the flames that I am struggling to extinguish.
 We are doing nothing contrary to our profession when we put together and nurture the adherents of the true faith."
 The emperor did not retort, but one of his servants reviled Aphraates, who was threatened with death.
 Shortly thereafter, the same individual was accidentally scalded to death, causing terror in Valente who refused to listen to the Arians who pressured him to banish Aphrahat.
 He was also impressed by the miracles of the hermit, who not only healed men and women, but also his favorite horse.